 - All material must be submitted electronically as a PDF or it will not be eligible.

 The judging panel, selected by ScreenCraft or its representatives in its sole discretion, will include one screenplay development professional from each of these studios and production companies listed on this year’s jury, however these studios and companies are in no way official sponsors or endorsers of this contest.
 The top 10 finalists will be chosen based on the following criteria: (i) originality; (ii) story; (iii) characterization; (iv) visual inventiveness; and (v) overall impression.
 The top 10 finalists will be notified by email and may be contacted by interested industry representatives, such as managers, agents or producers.
 Entrants may be required to submit further information to assist in the judges’ verification of eligibility.
 Any entrant may be deemed ineligible at the sole discretion of ScreenCraft.
-Quarter-finalists will be announced by November 15th, semifinalists will be announced by December 15th, and winners will be announced by January 19th, 2018.
+Winners will be announced in February.
 Finalists may be required to sign and return within seven (7) business days of receipt a notarized Affidavit of Eligibility and a Release and Indemnification and any other documents that ScreenCraft or any other partner may require before receiving prize payment.
 Failure to respond to the initial notification within ten (10) days or return of notification will result in disqualification.
 We reserve the right to amend these rules at any time.

 COPYRIGHT AND OWNERSHIP